 I bought a quart of this Rustoleum “Chalked” paint in Linen White because it has a very matte finish.
 If you already have flat white paint, it will work fine.
 You’ll want matte with no sheen because that helps the stone to look natural, not painted.

-The glossy sealer on this stone was also something that made this fireplace so unappealing and orange…rustic stone should be just that.
+The glossy sealer on this stone made this fireplace even more unappealing and orange.
+Rustic stone should be just that.
 Rustic.
+The matte finish paint helped solve this sheen issue.

-(The former owner of our home did this to our slate and brick floor in our kitchen too which I’ve had to deal with…incomprehensible.)
+(The former owner of our home also did this to the slate and brick floor in our kitchen which I had to deal with🤷♀️😭.)

 The whitewash “recipe” is this: